jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 1.90
 Modified Nexus support, added new library to use it.
-Removed Utility_JZT from distribution, not needed and causing conflict with JZT package. `
+Removed Utility_JZT from distribution, not needed and causing conflict with JZT package. ` Added OverRideSampleThickness where user can set new sample thickness for range of samples.
+Set to 0 to ignore.

 1.89 6/29/2016